oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api_frontend/customer_user_address.md

 {@inheritdoc}

 **Conditionally required field:**
-*State is required for some countries.*
+A state is required for some countries.

 ### customerUser